dqtm/sisy-en-material/ORGANISATION/HS20_rules_of_the_game.md

 Evaluation:
 ================
 The semester course grade is based on
-* two intermediate exams   (weight 2x15%=30%)
+* one evaluation test    (weight 10%)
-* two evaluation exercises (weight 2x5%=10%)
+* one intermediate exam  (weight 20%)
-* final written exam       (weight 60%)
+* final semester exam    (weight 70%)

-Open book exams, but without calculator.
+Open book exams.
 The exams also contains questions to the laboratory topics.

 Laboratory
 * the presence in 12 out of the 14 laboratory classes is mandatory (life or remote).